 Please visit our GottaGoat Farm Schedule page for specific information on registering for our Goat Yoga classes.
 For public visiting hours and other events, the fee is payable by cash only upon arrival at the farm, or by e-transfer in advance (please contact us if you would like to make arrangements to pay in advance).
 Rates for public visits and other events are provided on our GottaGoat Farm Schedule page.

 Although we love all animals, we kindly ask that you do not bring your animals to our farm.

 Where do I park?

-We have parking available at our farm for all events, but it is limited, so we do require all guests to register with us first.
-For larger groups, we will have our staff helping direct you where to park.
+We have parking available at our farm for all events, but it is limited, so we do recommend carpooling whenever possible.
+For regular visiting hours, we will assist you with where you can park when needed.
+For larger groups and classes, we will have our staff helping direct you where to park.

 Can I pick up the goats?

 For the well-being of our little animals, we request that you do not pick up the goats yourself.
 We are happy to bring a goat to you to hold for a photo or just to cuddle, but we want to make sure all of our animals are handled safely.

 We care greatly about your health and that of our animals, and have several biosecurity polices we would like you to practice.
 If you have been to a different farm in the last few weeks, we ask that you do not wear the same footwear or clothing when on our farm property.
 We also request that you wash up and use hand sanitizer both before and after handling our animals.
 We do have a sink in our barn for just that purpose.

 Of course!
 We encourage you to bring your camera or phone, and there will be time set aside for taking pictures if you are attending a class (as you won’t want to leave your equipment in with the goats during the entire class).
 We will also take some high-quality photos during most events, and they will be available on our Facebook page: https://www.facebook.com/GottaGoat/